microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 - Write a short description for each of the following product categories: tents, backpacks, hiking clothing, sleeping bags.
 ```

-Another option is using a technique - called **chain of thought** - where the LLM is responsible for breaking the task down into smaller steps.
+Another option is using a technique - called **chain of thought** where the LLM is responsible for breaking the task down into smaller steps.
 The LLM uses its knowledge of the world and its ability to reason.
-The LLM then generates a chain of thoughts that leads to the solution of the task.
+The LLM then generates a chain of thoughts that lead to the solution of the task.
 Clear the playground chat again and then enter the user prompt below to see 'Chain of thought prompting' in action:

 ```